 Contact The Barker Law Firm today if you have suffered personal injuries as a result of an auto accident.
-You will immediately receive prompt, courteous attention, and the help you need in deciding how to deal with medical bills, property damage, wage loss, insurance claims, and other important questions that you or your family may have following an accident.
+You will immediately receive prompt, courteous attention, and the help you need from a St Petersburg auto accident lawyer.
+We help with deciding how to deal with medical bills, property damage, wage loss, insurance claims, and other important questions that you or your family may have following a car accident.

 Automobile accidents are a fact of life and happen every day.
 They are often caused by other drivers who are either: